 Directions to Spring Gulch

-At the intersection of Main St. and Highway 133 (now a roundabout), turn or stay west on the road that bisects City Market and the 7-11 gas station.
+At the intersection of Main St. and Highway 133 (now a roundabout), turn or stay west on the road that bisects ACE Hardware and the 7-11 gas station.
 Simply stay on this road (County Rd.
 108) for about six miles.
-The Trail System is located at the end of this road.
+The Trail System is located at the end of the plowed road.

 About Our Trails